ZIJ/svg-path/README.md

 ##### Chainable SVG path string generator with some sugar added

--Supports Node, AMD and browser environments (EcmaScript 5+ or shims) -No dependencies
+* Supports Node, AMD and browser environments (EcmaScript 5+ or shims)
+* No dependencies

 ```javascript
 var path = SvgPath().to(100, 200)